TravelModellingGroup/Documentation/tmg-documentation/1.6/tmgtoolbox/input_output/ExportSubareaTool.md

 > [!NOTE]
 Latest version of this tool includes the ability to:
+> To run this requires XTMF 1.11 and above to run
 > Optionally, use a polygon shapefile to create the node extra attribute that defines the subarea.
 There are various ways to create/define a subarea.
 If the subarea is already defined, set the Create Nflag From shapefile  to False.
 > More details can be found in the Emme Help of *Subarea (Tool Category)* on defining the subarea from the regional model and *Subarea O-D matrix* on defining the gate labels.